depman-org/depman/docs/roadmap.md

 -  Nix packages and flakes accepted as a dependency type.
 	- The reason why Nix and Depman packages are allowed as recursive dependencies is because only these two guarantee build inputs remain the same, by either locking inputs & using a purely functional DSL or locking both inputs and the outputs.
 -  Full idempotency.
 	- We are probably already fully idempotent.
+Implement tests for it.
 -  Implement the rules in the "Reliable Nu" document.